Chunar

-Chunar is a city located in Mirzapur district of Indian state of Uttar Pradesh.
+Chunar is a city located in district Mirzapur of Indian state of Uttar Pradesh.
 It is nearby Mirzapur city.
 The railway tracks passing through Chunar Junction railway station leads to major destinations of India, including Howrah, Delhi, Tatanagar and Varanasi.
 National Highway 35 (old NH7) also passes through Chunar.
 It is connected to the city of Mirzapur and Varanasi by roads and rails.
 Chunar is well known for its handicraft products made from clay and plaster of paris.
 It is also well known for its historic Chunar Fort.

 History

 The Chunar Fort was established by Maharaja Vikramaditya, the King of Ujjain, in honour of his brother Raja Bharthari's stay.
 It is believed that Raja Bharthari left his body and took Mahasamadhi at this fort, a servant disciple continues to maintain the place and offers deepam dhupam to the Raja daily (as of 8 November 2011).

 As per Alha Khand in 1029 AD, King Sahadeo made Chunar fort his capital and established the statue of Naina Yogini in a cave of Vindhya hill and put the name as Nainagarh.
 King Sahadeo built a stone umbrella based on 52 pillars in the memory of the victory on 52 other kings, inside the fort which is still preserved.
 He had a brave daughter who got married with Alha the then King of Mahoba whose marriage place in still preserved with the name of Sonava Mandap.
 Beside this some other stories are also related with the fort as Magna-Deogarh, Ratan Deo's Burj (tower) and King Pithaura who named it Patthargarh as well.

 In mid July 1537, Humayun left Agra and arrived at Chunar after 5 months and spent 3 months besieging the Chunar fort.
 Humayun later offered Chunar and Jaunpur to Sher Shah Suri in exchange for Bengal.

 It has importance due to the stay of the founder of Mughal Dynasty Babar in 1525 AD.
 Later on Shershah Suri obtained the possession of the fort by marrying the widow wife of Taj Khan Sarang-Khani, the Governor of Ibrahim Lodi.

 In 1574 AD, Akbar the Great captured the fort and since then it was in the Mughal regime up to 1772 AD.
 Once emperor Jahangir appointed one Iftikhar Khan as Nazim and in the regime of Aurangzeb one of his Governor's Mirza Bairam built a mosque in 1663 AD. near the Bhairo-Burj.

 In 1772 AD the fort was captured by the East India Company who established in it a depot of Artillery and ammunition.
 Later it was taken by Maharaja Chait Singh of Benaras temporarily and after Chait Singh outbreak in 1781 AD.
 Warren Hastings retired for safety to Chunar where a force was collected by Major Phophan, which expelled Chait Singh from his stronghold in his neighbourhood.
 Hastings liked the situation and climate, and his residence is still standing.
 Near it, there is a sundial bearing the inscription.
 The British used the boat for tax collection from the boats.